 Days per month: when 1 month of work is scheduled, how many days should 1 month consist of?

-How to Save the Calendar
+Saving the Calendar

-To MS Project 2010, the calendar that was just created is known as a custom object.
-Custom or customized objects may be saved to be used in other projects as well as the project the object was created in.
-The saving of objects is a function of the Organizer.
-When MS Project 2010 was installed on your system, a file named Global.mpt was created.
-The Organizer is the program that will copy objects into the Global.mpt as well as between project schedules.
+In Project 2010, the calendar that was just created is known as a “custom object”.
+Custom or customized objects may be saved for use in the project the object was created in and used in other projects as well.
+To save objects the Organizer is used.
+When Project 2010 was installed on your system, a file named Global.mpt was created.
+The Organizer is the function that will copy objects into the Global.mpt as well as between project schedules.
 Calendars are only one of many object types that may be customized and saved for use in other project schedules.
-In future lessons of this course we will address the other available objects.
+The other objects will be discussed in Module 10.
 In this lesson, we will only address the Calendar.

 To save the custom or customized calendar, the object must be copied using the Organizer.

-To copy the objects:
+To copy a New Base Calendar into the Global.mpt:

-Click on File Info Organizer
+Click File Info Organizer

-Click on the tab for Calendars
+Click the Calendars tab

-Click on the “New Base Calendar” on the right and click “Copy” in the center
+Click New Base Calendar to the right and click <<Copy

+Click Cancel to close the box

 The Calendar will be copied into your local Global.mpt.

 Practice: Creating Calendars